 As a medicine it has warming astringent aromatics with a lavender like quality pronounced in the rich purple flowers.
 It would translate well into a warm gargle for sore throats.
 It also the mental clarity of desert lavender waking and invigorating the senses.
 It combines well with Encelia farinosa for asthmatic seasonal wheezing and chewing on the flowers produces a drying of secretions in the mucosa.
 It is a wonderful under used abundant Salvia that connects well with the bioregional herbalist.

-Remedios of herbs of mountain, creeks, hills, and desert.
+Wild Herb Ways in the ocotillo, hedondilla pinon juniper to pine bioregion concerned with the remedios of herbs of mountain, creeks, hills, and desert.
 People, plants, place.
 The stuff of vitalism.
-Thankful to Creator, Jesus Christ, Mother Mary above ground with real work.
-Blessings always
+Thankful to Creator.
+Above ground, the real work, Blessings always

 Showing posts with label Salvia.
 Show all posts